lifinance/contracts/docs/Permit2Proxy.md

 ) external view returns (bytes32 msgHash)
 ```

-Permit2 nonces are non-sequential and are a bit complicated to work with the
+Permit2 nonces are non-sequential and are a bit complicated to work with.
+The
 following utility methods allow you to fetch the next valid nonce or sequence
 of nonces for use when generating Permit2 signatures.